Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Background

 A large body of SAR quantitative studies follows a person-centred approach by exploring differences between those students identified as resilient and those students as non-resilient, and identify protective factors (\citealp{rudd21}).
 This is the approach followed in this paper.
 A detailed account of quantitative analyses of SAR can be found in the reviews of \cite{rudd21}, \cite{tudor17}, \citealp{xenofontos23} and \cite{zheng24}.
 Among the leading factors at the student$/$family level for SAR found in quantitative studies are gender, stable emotional state and low anxiety, high levels of self-efficacy, aspirations and academic expectations, low chances of truancy, enjoyment of learning a subject, a positive family environment, and students immigrant background (\citealp{cheung24,choi24,clavel22,erberber15,gabrielli22,garcia22,wang22,yavuz16,zhang24}).
 Moreover, school main factors related to academic resilience are school environment (classroom climate, a high number of extracurricular activities, additional time for instruction and teachers' quality; \citealp{agasisti18}, \citealp{agasisti21}) and the quality and quantity of school resources (\citealp{vicente21}).

-\subsection{Student academic resilience—working definitions}
+\subsection{Student academic resilience--working definitions}

 Since the paper's purpose is to establish the leading drivers of SAR, methodologically two elements need to be defined: (i) the cutoff used for good performance (an indicator of positive adaption; \citealp{tudor17}), and (ii) how to capture students' disadvantage.
-For the former element, and following the literature linked to the highly segregated nature and learning crisis of the LAC region's education systems (\citealp{arias23,arias24,brunori24,fernandez24}), I employ level 2 as the cut-off point as it is a more appropriate definition for the region's competency$/$baseline achievement level, with students achieving below level 2 referred to as 'low performers' (\citealp[p.~89]{oecd23a}).
-What is different here to other studies is that I combine proficiency in the three subjects assessed (math, reading and science) so that student academic resilience measurement is not subject-specific, which is the norm in SAR empirical studies (e.g., \citealp{agasisti18,cheung24,garcia22,zhang24}).
-For the latter element, I restrict the analysis to the two bottom quintiles in the distribution of the economic, social and cultural status (ESCS) index of households in the region, thereby academic resilience is measured among the 40\% poorer students of the LAC region.
+For the former element, and following the literature linked to the highly segregated nature and learning crisis of the LAC region's education systems (\citealp{arias23,arias24,brunori24,delprato15,fernandez24}), we employ level 2 as the cut-off point as it is a more appropriate definition for the region's competency$/$baseline achievement level, with students achieving below level 2 referred to as 'low performers' (\citealp[p.~89]{oecd23a}).
+What is different here to other studies is that we combine proficiency in the three subjects assessed (math, reading and science) so that student academic resilience measurement is not subject-specific, which is the norm in SAR empirical studies (e.g., \citealp{agasisti18,cheung24,garcia22,zhang24}).
+For the latter element, we restrict the analysis to the two bottom quintiles in the distribution of the economic, social and cultural status (ESCS) index of households in the region, thereby academic resilience is measured among the 40\% poorer students of the LAC region.

 The paper relies on four definitions of SAR which fall into the definition-driven approach.
 That is, all SAR indicators are data-driven as they explicitly identify the resilient sub-sample before conducting statistical analyses.
 They all fall within what \cite{ye21} call fixed background and either fixed or relative outcome thresholds.
 The data-driven approach contains two measurement sub-approaches: (i) a high-risk and high achieving group membership and (ii) resilience residuals (\citealp{rudd21}).
 The four SAR binary indicators employed can be classified into these two sub-approaches.
-In particular, I focus on two main SAR indicators (SAR1 and SAR2), whereas their extended versions (SAR3 and SAR4) apply stricter conditions for a student being deemed as academic resilient.
-Let $i$ denote a student, $j$ a school and $k$ a country.
-SAR1 is defined as students reaching level 2 or above (in the three subjects) among the LAC's region bottom two SES quintiles.
-Formally:
+In particular, we focus on two main SAR indicators (SAR1 and SAR2), whereas their extended versions (SAR3 and SAR4) apply stricter conditions for a student being deemed as academic resilient.